 Questions to Ask Your Kids About School

 It’s valuable to ask your child about their school life and be open to different answers.
-You can discover if they enjoy school, what their favorite topics are, if they’re having trouble in a subject, or even if they’re feeling intimidated in some way.
+You can discover if they enjoy school, what their favorite topics are, if they’re having trouble in a subject, or even if they feel intimidated.

 - What or who made you smile today?